Huayangcai/Triple-Linear-Regression-Model-V1.0-Matlab-Toolbox/README.md

 # Triple-Linear-Regression-Model-V1.0-Matlab-Toolbox
-A Triple linear regression model Matlab toolbox for quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the Yangtze River estuary
+A Triple linear regression model Matlab toolbox for quantifying the impacts of the Three Gorges Dam on the spatial-temporal water level dynamics in the upper Yangtze River estuary
 Huayang Cai

 Institute of Estuarine and Coastal Research, School of Ocean Engineering and Technology, Sun Yat-sen University, Guangzhou, 510275, China